danielcebrian/share-annotator/README.md

 	</head>
 ```

-Futhermore, you will need to create an instance of Annotator with the plugin, as follow:
+Furthermore, you will need to create an instance of Annotator with the plugin, as follow:

 ```js
 	<script>